 Pro Days coordinated by George Whitfield Jr.:

 Stanford University (300+ media credentials issued) University of Auburn University of Georgia Florida Atlantic University University of Cincinnati University of Louisville Cam Newton’s “Media Day” (200+ media credentials issued) University of Arizona University of Oklahoma

 COLLEGE QUARTERBACK TRAINING

 College quarterbacks searching for a competitive edge or simply looking to improve have found both here in San Diego.
-Quarterbacks come in from all over the country from different divisions and different performance objectives and goals to work with quarterback guru, coach Whitfield Jr.
+Quarterbacks come in from all over the country from different divisions and different performance objectives and goals to work with Quarterback Engineer, coach George Whitfield Jr.

 SPRING BREAK TRAINING